 The good news is the

 Though you may need to balance against the tomato-based adobo sauce when considering your recipe.
-That sauce is earthy and tangy, so it will impact your recipe.
+That sauce is earthy and tangy, so it will affect your recipe.
 One option is to run the chipotle from the adobo sauce can under water, to remove as much of the sauce as possible.

 If you opt for chipotle powder, the equivalent to one whole dried chipotle is around 1/2 teaspoon.
-The chipotle in the adobo sauce are whole, so it’s a 1 to 1 ratio.
+The chipotle chilies in the adobo sauce are whole, so it’s a 1 to 1 ratio.

 If you’re only after heat: Crushed red pepper